NET PROMOTER SCORE

 - We provide needed help… even when it is not the most profitable way to go.

-- We hire staff members only if they want that job, understand it’s responsibilities and are capable of delivering on them at the highest level.
+- We hire staff members only if they want, understand and are capable of delivering on a specific job at the highest level.

 - We continually train our staff on the latest hardware and software technologies we offer.

 - We only sell what we use ourselves… we know our products.